-Join Renaldo Lawrence for an in-depth discussion in this video Collecting other assets, part of Creating Multimedia Learning.
+Join Renaldo Lawrence for an in-depth discussion in this video Collecting other assets, part of Teaching Techniques: Creating Multimedia Learning.

 - When I'm working with teachers I try to make sure…that I have everything I need from them…before I start the developmental process.…Those items usually include PowerPoint presentations,…recorded audio files, videos, images,…Photoshop files, Illustrator files, prototype drawings,…software, a folder structure setup,…an iPad to test the app, an Adobe account,…and a YouTube channel and a backup device.…Whew.…